 The noise-cancelling is convincingly effective, they are once again lovely to use, and most of all: they sound fantastic.
 It’s an all-round enjoyable performance.

 Apple has brought out even more features that improve the experience of using the AirPods even further (Adaptive Audio ANC mode, conversation awareness), but we’re glad to see the company push the boat out when it comes to audio.
 We knew Apple was serious about sound when we heard the AirPods Max headphones, and it’s fantastic to see it bring that level of quality performance to the more popular, smaller and relatively more affordable AirPods Pro range.

 Apple has stepped up, and the AirPods Pro 2 remain, even a year on, a five-star stunner.

 - Features 4

 - Comfort 5

-Also consider the Bose QuietComfort Earbuds II
+Want the best ANC?
+Consider the superb Bose QuietComfort Earbuds II

 Our pick of the Best wireless earbuds: budget and premium